-That’s where something like the little white book + wedding planning bundle comes in handy.
+That’s where a resource like the little white book + wedding planning bundle comes in handy.
 It’s made up of two parts:

-- The little white wedding planning pack plans your wedding planning.
+The complementary electronic resource is the little white wedding planning pack.
 It’s the foundation steps that you use to build your wedding planning on.
 You get questions to ask your key wedding vendors (including the venues, photographer, celebrant and caterer), a budget spreadsheet to help keep track of your money, and to help you figure out how much to spend on what.
 There’s checklists to keep you on task, a wedding guest list tracker to keep your guest names, addresses, RSVPs and more in one place.

 The little white book is a beautiful keepsake which you’ll treasure for years to come – whereas the little white wedding planning bundle is the rough workings, the nitty gritty of your planning.

-If you’re right at the start of your wedding planning, or have got a couple of things sorted then it’s perfect timing – grab them now so you can record all your thoughts, appointments and information in as you plan.
+If you’re right at the start of your wedding planning, or have got a couple of things sorted, then it’s perfect timing for you to get the most use out of these tools.
+Grab one, or both of them now so you can record all your thoughts, appointments and information as you plan.
 It’s the little details that you jot down with little thought that contribute to your memories of the planning process in the future.